-A Coast Guard boat in Long Island Sound (Getty)
+A Coast Guard boat (Getty)

 OYSTER BAY, N.Y.
 (AP via USA Today) -- A yacht full of fireworks watchers capsized off New York's Long Island on the Fourth of July, killing three children and sending 24 others into the Long Island Sound, where many were rescued by fellow boaters, police said Thursday.